-Semantic twist theory locates metaphor's specialness in a special kind of on-the-fly language learning.
+Semantic twist theory locates metaphor’s specialness in a special kind of on-the-fly language learning.
 So it is committed to viewing metaphorical understanding as a process in which how we are already disposed to experience, think about, and otherwise respond to the primary and secondary subjects informs how we freshly experience, think about, and respond to words such as “floor.”
 A process in which what needs attending to, what needs active re-experiencing, is language, not the world.
-Metaphorical understanding, metaphorical language learning, would be on all fours in this respect with to the prior and more drawn out business of learning the literal meaning of “floor.”
-But metaphorical understanding isn't like this at all.
+Metaphorical understanding, metaphorical language learning, would be on all fours with respect to the prior and more drawn out business of learning the literal meaning of “floor.”
+But metaphorical understanding isn’t like this at all.
 On the contrary, it is a process in which how we already experience, think about, and otherwise respond to words such as “floor” informs how we freshly experience, think about, and respond to the primary and secondary subjects.
 A process in which what needs attending to, what needs active re-experiencing, is the world, not language.
 Brute force theory gets this exactly right; semantic twist theory gets it exactly wrong.

 Roger M. White (1996) agrees with Davidson about the comparison-based nature of the framing effect but rejects his juxtaposition-based account of how metaphors deploy their syntactic raw material.
-On White's alternative brute force account, metaphor involves a pair of recoverable parent sentences that have been intertwined or interwoven to yield the sentence actually uttered; metaphor's characteristic effect on the listener requires the tacit reconstruction by him of those parent sentences, followed by an active comparison of the differing situations those differing sentences would serve to describe.
+On White’s alternative brute force account, metaphor involves a pair of recoverable parent sentences that have been intertwined or interwoven to yield the sentence actually uttered; metaphor’s characteristic effect on the listener requires the tacit reconstruction by him of those parent sentences, followed by an active comparison of the differing situations those differing sentences would serve to describe.
 Metaphor still works by inducing a framing effect rather than by formulating or communicating any particular propositional content.
-But it is a whole situation, not a discrete object or kind of object, that metaphor enables us to view in a new light; the new light is shed by the invocation of second situation of comparable complexity; and the invocation is managed by an interweaving of sentences rather than by a juxtaposition of terms.
+But it is a whole situation, not a discrete object or kind of object, that metaphor enables us to view in a new light; the new light is shed by the invocation of a second situation of comparable complexity; and the invocation is managed by an interweaving of sentences rather than by a juxtaposition of terms.
 Such an account might be called conflationism.
-It's especially appealing as an account of implicit metaphors such as Ahab's, and White employs it to offer close readings of ambitious literary metaphors from Shakespeare, Dostoyevsky, and others.
+It’s especially appealing as an account of implicit metaphors such as Ahab’s, and White employs it to offer close readings of ambitious literary metaphors from Shakespeare, Dostoyevsky, and others.

 It won’t be possible to analyze metaphor in terms of special speaker meanings (in the manner of Grice) or special word meanings (in the manner of Skulsky) unless the words of a metaphor are put to special nonstandard communicative use.
 Yet not all coordination with an audience by means of conventionally signaled intentions counts as communication with that audience.
 Say that a speaker S coordinates with his audience in the joint achievement of goal G by means or utterance U when circumstances are such that: